blcham/s-pipes-modules/README.md

-# External Modules for Semantic Pipes
+# Module definitions for S-Pipes